PaulAtkins88/PaulAtkins88.github.io/interest.md

 My favourite has been Java as it is widely used on many devices and is the main language used in Android Application Development.

-My expectation of this course is to come away with the qualifications required to move from Operations at ESTA to the ITS department where I can implement positive change to the way we handle information for the interim (Gotta pay the mortgage!) then move onto something like Google.
+My expectation of this course is to come away with the qualifications required to move from Operations at ESTA to the ITS department where I can implement positive change to the way we handle information for the interim (gotta pay the mortgage!) then move onto something like Google.

 ___